pmem/pmem.github.io/_posts/2016-12-20-libpmemobj-year-in-review.md

 We've decided to replace the list with a much simpler data structure - a vector.
 Appending an element into it is as simple as writing a value into an array and flushing afterwards.
 It naturally keeps a consistent state and is relatively easy to repair if needed.
-The only downside is the fact that it's not intrusive, meaning that the vector itself needs to be allocated, contrary to the embedded nature of a list.
+The only downside is the fact that it's not an intrusive data structure, meaning that the vector itself needs to be allocated, contrary to the embedded (intrusive) nature of a list.
 But that's only a downside if you are looking at it from the perspective of the old design.
 This fact enables us to reduce the overall overhead of each object by the space that would have been otherwise occupied by the list entry element.
 In the hindsight, I'd say the vector is the obvious choice for the undo log structure, we just didn't think of it at the time.

 ## Usability

 The set of C APIs we've released as a part of the libpmemobj are difficult to use.
 That's an undisputed fact (disclaimer: this is my personal opinion :)).
-To our defense, we've been trying to squeeze everything we can from the C language to get to the point we are at right now.
+In our defense, we've been trying to squeeze everything we can out of the C language to get to the point we are at right now.
 The macros we've added on top of the functions are a small relief.

 But ultimately it's just the nature of the beast.
 The C programming language in itself is powerful and flexible, but also requires the utmost care to properly wield.
-Our API simply follows suite in this regard.
+Our API simply follows suit in this regard.

 This learning led us to explore different possibilities, the results of that are the C++ and Python bindings.
 They are both far more user friendly and provide